-In the context of MPLS-TP, requirement 14 (see Section 2 above) can be met using out-of-band in-fiber or aligned topology types of control.
+In the context of MPLS-TP requirements, requirement 14 (see Section 2 above) can be met using out-of-band in-fiber or aligned topology types of control.
 Requirement 15 can only be met by using Out-of-band, independent topology.
-GMPLS routing and signaling can be used to support in-band and all of the out-of-band forms of control, see [RFC3945].
+Some expect the G-ACh to be used extensively in MPLS-TP networks to support the MPLS-TP control (and management) planes.